Arash-11/bitcask-go-lite/README.md

-# Bitcask-go
+# Bitcask-go-lite

-Bitcask-go is a (simpler) implementation of [Riak's Bitcask](https://riak.com/assets/bitcask-intro.pdf), written in Go.
+Bitcask-go-lite is a (simpler) implementation of [Riak's Bitcask](https://riak.com/assets/bitcask-intro.pdf), written in Go.

 It is an embedded and persistent key-value store that uses a log-structured hash table.